THE 41st ANNUAL CONFERENCE

 The 41st Annual Conference

-Cine-Med designates this live activity for a maximum of (to be announced) AMA PRA Category 1 Credits™.
+Cine-Med designates this live activity for a maximum of 24 hours AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 CME, CLE, and RISK MANAGEMENT CREDITS